fudgefr/pyctozor/README.md

 - Classify pictures from the time they were taken
 - Automatically pick it up from the file itself and put it in the right place.

-Few google tries did not gave any serious answer, though.
+Few google tries did not gave any serious answer, though, especially in the Unix-like world, with Mac OSX and Linux in sight.

 So I started this 'pyctozor' tool.
 But I am not alone in this wonderful world of Open Source software.
-People had already done the 'bad' job.
+People had already done (some of) the 'bad' job.
 So here are the dependencies for pyctozor:
 - Python (hence the _py_ in pyctozor)
 - exiv2 which is a C++ library and a command line utility to manage image metadata.